jjdeharo/exelearning/README.md

 ---

-**eXeLearning** is a GPLv3 free/libre tool to create and publish open educational resources.
+**eXeLearning** is an AGPL free/libre tool to create and publish open educational resources.

 <!-- MARKDOWN LINKS & IMAGES -->